frontenddogma/web-development-glossary/manuscript/d.md

 Disability Discrimination Act
 : British accessibility regulations which have been repealed and replaced by the Equality Act 2010 (except in Northern Ireland where the Act still applies).&nbsp;[†](#w-dda)

+Disciplined Agile Delivery
+: An approach to agile software development.
+DAD enables teams to make simplified process decisions around incremental and iterative solution delivery.
+It builds on the many practices espoused by advocates of agile software development, including Scrum, agile modeling, lean software development, and others.&nbsp;[†](#w-dad)

 Display advertising
 : Graphic advertising on Internet websites, apps, or social media through banners or other advertising formats made of text, images, Flash, video, and audio.
 The main purpose of display advertising is to deliver general advertisements and brand messages to site visitors.&nbsp;[†](#w-display-advertising)